REVERSAL POINT

 Picture

-Thereafter, for the rest of the New Deal era, the YoY rate of change in the monetary base again plunges from its peak of 18.4% in 1935 to –7.2% in 1937.
-Accordingly, M1 demonstrates a drop in its YoY rate of change.
+Thereafter, for the rest of the New Deal era, the YoY rate of change in the monetary base again plunged from its peak of 18.4% in 1935 to –7.2% in 1937.
+Accordingly, M1 demonstrated a drop in its YoY rate of change.
 This implies that the absence of an increase in the monetary base might be associated with the plunge in M1 in the aftermath of the financial crisis.

 Private Debt Cycle